Alibaba Positioned To Benefit From China's Cross-Border E-Commerce Growth

 A 2016 survey by Pitney Bowes found that 70% of shoppers from Hong Kong, and 65% of shoppers from mainland China follow this practice.
 Not only does this allow travelers to travel light on their trip back home, it sometimes offers the opportunity to purchase the product cheaper than when traveling overseas.

-Cross border e-commerce in China is an evolution from the "daigou" model where people residing overseas function as buying agents for Chinese shoppers in China.
+Cross-border e-commerce in China is an evolution from the "daigou" model where people residing overseas function as buying agents for Chinese shoppers in China.

 In 2016, only about 16% of China's population (equivalent to about 40% of online shoppers) made cross-border purchases.